laylaoa/Monthly-Financial-Performance-Analysis/README.md

 ## 1. Revenue variance is structurally concentrated — not random

-* Revenue variance analysis by **region and department** shows that underperformance clusters in **specific combinations**, rather than being evenly distributed.
+* Revenue variance analysis by **region and department** shows that underperformance clusters in specific combinations, rather than being evenly distributed.
 * This immediately signals **structural issues**, not temporary noise.
 * The dashboard highlights the **three worst-performing units**, forcing prioritization instead of broad, unfocused action.